Bringing A Google Classroom To Your Global Company

 5. CAPTURING “THOUGHT PROCESSES”

-An eternal struggle of teaching or training is capturing, and catering to, the student’s or trainee’s thought process.
+An eternal struggle of teaching or training is capturing and catering to the student’s or trainee’s thought process.
 One way that trainees can animate their thought processes is by creating a YouTube video with a voice over.
 They can also demonstrate thought processes through written submissions, utilizing SnagIt, a screenshot program that simultaneously “snags” video display and audio output for sharing.
-Both of these options can be downloaded into Google Drive and attached into Google Classroom submissions.
+Both of these options can be downloaded into Google Drive and attached

 6. CROWDSOURCING AND COLLABORATING ON RESEARCH